abelcarreras/gromorg/docs/index.rst

 Gromorg
 =======

-A python interface to automate the calculation of molecular dynamics s imulations of organic molecules using GROMACS.
+A python interface to automate the calculation of molecular dynamics simulations of organic molecules using GROMACS.

 .. toctree::
     :maxdepth: 1